rkhatta1/ChapterGenFrontend/README.md

 1. Make sure to set the backend up correctly.
 Check [this repository](https://github.com/rkhatta1/ChapterGen) for more info.

+2. Create a new file **src/config.js**, and add the following in it:

+    ```bash
+    export const GOOGLE_CLIENT_ID = "<your-google-auth-client-id>"
+    ```

-2. Once you have the local-transcriber flask app running, install all the dependencies and start the Vite server.
+2. Once you have the former configured and the local-transcriber flask app running, install all the dependencies and start the Vite server.

     ```bash
     npm install